HeySkidee/practice/fuck it.md

 ---

-bro I gotta learn so much shit I can't afford to waste my time on any other thing. no entertainment, no flexing, no hoes this year
+bro I gotta learn so much shit I can't afford to waste my time on any other thing. no entertainment, no flexing, no hoes this year. everybody wasting their time. idc I wanna be a millionaire